nf-core/website/markdown/developers/tutorials/unofficial_pipelines.md

 ## General

-- Replace in all places reference to the pipeline name that includes the `nf-core/` suffix.
+- Replace all references to the pipeline name that include the `nf-core/` suffix.
     - :warning: If you still wish to use the `nf-core tools` linting functionality, this may result in a lot of linting failures.
 You can create a `.nf-core-lint.yml` file that allows you to ignore or skip certain lint tests.
 You can find more information on how to do this [here](/tools/#linting-config).
 One example is the `pipeline_name_conventions`

 ### `README`